-NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020 (All amounts in Saudi Riyals thousands unless otherwise stated)
+NOTES TO THE CONSOLIDATED FINANCIAL STATEMENT (continued) FOR THE YEAR ENDED 31 DECEMBER 2020

 Financial instruments (continued)

 Fair value through profit or loss

 Financial liabilities fair valued through profit or loss are carried in the statement of financial position at fair value with changes in fair value recognised in the statement of profit or loss account.
 The Group does not have any liabilities held for trading nor has it designated any financial liabilities as being at fair value through profit or loss.